 Promoting Wellness or Waste?
 Evidence from Antidepressant Advertising

 Direct-to-Consumer Advertising (DTCA) of prescription drugs is controversial.
-Even if drugs are efficacious, advertising may inappropriately select patients into treatment.
-Leveraging advertising variation driven by the borders of television markets, this paper provides the first quasi-experimental measurement of the effect of DTCA on an ex-post measure of consumer well-being.
-In particular, DTCA of antidepressants significantly decreases missed days of work, a primary outcome associated with depression.
-Back-of-the-envelope calculations suggest that the wage benefit of a 10% increase in advertising is about $770 million per year while the total cost of the corresponding advertising-marginal prescriptions is about $32 million.
+Even if drugs are efficacious, advertising may drive people to be prescribed for whom treatment will be ineffective.
+Leveraging plausibly exogenous variation in advertising driven by the borders of television markets, this paper provides the first quasi-experimental measurement of the effect of DTCA on ex-post well-being.
+In particular, antidepressant advertising decreases work absenteeism, a primary outcome associated with depression.
+The wage benefit of a 10% increase in advertising is about $770 million.
+This labor supply effect co-occurs at the individual level with an incremental $32 million in new initiations of antidepressant treatment.
+Keywords: Advertising, Selection, Pharmaceuticals, Labor Supply.

 Keywords: Advertising, DTCA, Labor Supply, Health, Selection